ClementTr/Spark-Scala/README.md

 ## Spark-Scala

-Spark-Scala: Telecom ParisTech - Specialized Master in Big Data/Data Science
+Spark-Scala: Telecom ParisTech - Advanced Master in Big Data/Data Science
 <br>

 ### How does it work ?